5 Travel Lanes (one turn) Lane and two bike lanes plus parking create one of the widest main streets in New England

 Cities were “an invention to maximise exchange and minimise travel”...I am fascinated about, “How the design of the public realm impacts the quality of social, cultural and civic life.”

 Comfortable seating, extending intersections where people can gather, opening storefronts to exhibit, displaying goods or provide double loaded seating for restaurants would have an immediate impact.
-The main interrsection in New Haven where Clair's Cornucopia was saved by having an extended sidewalk and corner.
+The main intersection in New Haven where Clair's Cornucopia was saved by having an extended sidewalk and corner.

 Starting at the Corner: A New Haven Success Story